This site offers medical, dental and counseling services, conveniently located in Burlington’s South End district.

 Wayne Warnken, MD graduated from Western State College and from the University of Colorado Health Sciences Medical School.
 He completed his residency at the University of Washington Family Medicine Residency-Valley Medical Center.
 Before medical school Dr. Warnken worked at Samaritan House-Homeless Shelter, in Denver Colorado; for the United States Park Service; and as a research assistant at the Salk Institute.
 Dr. Warnken’s professional interests are in Spanish, addiction medicine, pediatrics and adolescent medicine, nutrition, and sports medicine.
 When Dr. Warnken is not at work he is active in H.O.
 Wheeler PTO, City Market and the YMCA.
 Not accepting new patients.

 Richard White, MD, trained in Family Practice at UVM after attending medical school in San Antonio, Texas.
 He served as the Medical Director and physician at CHCB in the 1990’s, then as faculty in the Department of Family Practice at UVM.
 He also worked in Windsor and St. Albans, Vermont.
 He holds an MA in Anthropology and studied in southern Mexico.
 He’s happy to be back ‘home’ at CHCB in Burlington.
-Accepting new patients.
+Not accepting new patients.

 Psychiatry Providers at South End Health Center